 What complications are associated with Prader-Willi syndrome?

-Many individuals with PWS become obese from overeating.
+Many individuals with PWS develop obesity from overeating.
 Obesity is associated with many complications, including:

 - Cardiac (heart) problems

 - Sleep apnea (breathing is interrupted during sleep)

 What is the prognosis (outlook) for people with Prader-Willi syndrome?

 With early and ongoing treatment, many individuals with Prader-Willi syndrome live a normal lifespan.
 Each person with PWS needs lifelong support to achieve as much independence as possible.

 What questions should I ask my doctor about Prader-Willi syndrome?